 We include a ‘companion’ package so bring along your spouse or friend and they can join in on the daily activities with us.
 All welcome!

 WILD ATLANTIC CONCERTINA WEEK 2018

 - Daily group lesson with Caitlín Nic Gabhann Particular attention will be paid to technique, phrasing, rhythm and ornamentation.

-- A one-to-one lesson with Caitlín during the week This is your opportunity to ask specific questions on your own progress and development.
+- A one-to-one lesson with Caitlín during the week (TBC) This is your opportunity to ask specific questions on your own progress and development.

 - Bed & Breakfast Your own ensuite room at a local popular guesthouse is included in this price for the week 6 nights.